GilaCMS/docs/source/schemas.md

 ## package.json
 package.json is used from both packages and themes to set their values.
-This schema is daved in json format and uses these indeces:
+This schema is saved in json format and uses these indeces:

 - **name** (string)